Singapore Pharmacy Licensing for International Pharmacists

 • Selected for employment as a pharmacist in Singapore at an SPC-approved hospital, institution, or pharmacy practice.

-After meeting SPC’s registration requirements, the applicant can be conditionally registered as a pharmacist for a minimum of 12 months.
+After meeting the SPC’s registration requirements, the applicant can be conditionally registered as a pharmacist for a minimum of 12 months.

 Pre-registration Pharmacy Training

-• Meet minimum pre-registration training period.
+• Meet the minimum pre-registration training period.

-• Pass both Competency and Forensic Exams.
+• Pass both the Competency and Forensic Exams.

-• Fulfil all other pre-registration training requirements.
+• Fulfill all other pre-registration training requirements.

-Requirements for Singapore Pharmacy License (Foreigners)
+Requirements for Foreign Pharmacist in Singapore

-• Personal Identification document
+• Personal identification document

 • Degree scroll or basic pharmacy qualification

-• Check the full list of Pharmacy Universities allowed to send their candidates for Singapore Pharmacy Registration.
+Check the full list of pharmacy universities allowed to send their candidates for Singapore pharmacy registration.

 Pre-Registration Appointment